SAP-samples/kyma-runtime-extension-samples/custom-component-dapr/README.md

 ### Implement the App

-As the focus of the sample is to deploy a custom resource to Kyma we will not go into the depth of the implementation here, we will just shortly highlight how the interaction with Dapr works.
+As the focus of the sample is to deploy a custom resource to Kyma we will not go into the depth of the implementation here, we will just shortly highlight how the interaction with Dapr works from the code.

-To implement the business logic we provided three functions i.e. Azure Functions that give us the three endpoints.
-The code is contained in the following directories
+To implement the business logic we provided three functions i.e. *Azure Functions* that give us the three endpoints.
+The code is contained in the following directories:

-* `DaprWishListMessage`: this function contains the logic to add a wish to the wishlist (including the constraint to put only three on one list) and and is available via the path `/api/wishlistentry/{key}` for POST requests.
+* `DaprWishListMessage`: this function contains the logic to add a wish to the wishlist (including the constraint to put only three on one list) for a given key and and is available via the path `/api/wishlistentry/{key}` for `POST` requests.
-* `DaprWishListReport`: this function contains the logic to get the wishes on a list i.e. for a specific key and is available via the path `/api/wishlist/{key}` for GET requests.
+* `DaprWishListReport`: this function contains the logic to get the wishes on a list for a specific key and is available via the path `/api/wishlist/{key}` for `GET` requests.
-* `DaprWishListManagementApi`: this function contains the logic to completely delete a wishlist for a specific key and is available via the path `/api/wishlistmanagement/{key}` for DELETE requests.
+* `DaprWishListManagementApi`: this function contains the logic to completely delete a wishlist for a specific key and is available via the path `/api/wishlistmanagement/{key}` for `DELETE` requests.

-The logic is defined in the `index.ts` files in the corresponding directories, the configuration (e.g. what HTTP verbs are supported) is described in the `function.json` file.
+The logic is defined in the `index.ts` files in the corresponding directories, the configuration (e.g. what HTTP verbs are supported) is defined in the `function.json` files.

-Let's take a closer look at the core code of `DaprWishListReport` namely the index.ts file:
+Let's take a closer look at the core code of `DaprWishListReport` namely the `index.ts` file to get an impression of the interaction with the state store using Dapr:

 ```typescript
 import { DaprClient } from "dapr-client"